InimicalPart/inimicalpart/README.md

   --><p align="center">I will be <b>18 years old</b> in<br>
 <img title="My next birthday" alt="I broke something, hold on while I fix it" src="https://api.inimicalpart.com/v1/age/img.png?prettyLeft&untilAge=18"></img></p><br>
 <br>
 <p align="center"><sub <b>Want to implement this on your own profile or for other cases? <a href="mailto:me@inimicalpart.com?subject=RT Information Implementation&body=Hey there friend!
 Thanks for checking out my profile!
-Please remove this text and provide your birthday (as precise as possible) in the 'yyyy-mm-dd hh:mm:ss AM/PM' format!
+Please remove this text and provide your birthday (as precise as possible) in the 'yyyy-mm-dd hh:mm:ss AM/PM TZ' format!
 If you don't include AM/PM, I'll assume it's 24 hour time.
+TZ stands for timezone, this is necessary for me to set the right time.
+I recommend doing GMT(+/-)X but typing in the timezone name (CEST or Europe/Berlin) works just as well.
 I'll get back to you as soon as possible with how to set this up for your purpose.
 Thank you <3">Contact me</a>!</b></sub></p>
 </p>